Vish-45/Centralised-Monitoring-And-Control-System/README.md

 - It **works over wan also** provided there is an ip connectivity between the MotherNode and the client.
 - CIS Benchmarks that are applicable for the remote host can be listed and applied remotely.
 - Splunk Forwarder can be configured on the remote host.
-- Os,Memory and cpu statistics of the remote host can be monitored
+- Os,Memory and cpu statistics of the remote host can be monitored.
 - List of Users (privileged and non-privileged ) present on the remote system can be viewed.
 - Files can be transferred to and fro between server and client.
 - Some commands that can be run on the clients are :-